JasonDude16/Weight-Lifting-Classification/README.md

 I created 5 models to use on the training set: treebag, gradient boosting, naive bayes, and a random forest.
 Of these 5 models, the random forest performed the best, achieving 100% accuracy on the training set (over 19,000 observations of time-series data).
 I implemented the model on a test set which consisted of 20 observations, and the random forest again achieved 100% accuracy.

 ## Data
-* The training data for this project are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv
+* Training data can be downloaded here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv
-* The test data are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv
+* Test data can be downloaded here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv
 * The data for this project come from this source: http://groupware.les.inf.puc-rio.br/har.